maherkaz/500-2018/projects/final/README.md

     - This presentation was informative and left me with "take away" value.
     - This presentation got the audience involved.

-I am open to suggestions about other questions that might be useful in this document.
+I am open to suggestions about other questions that might be useful.
 Just send them along.
 Thanks.